mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Button repeat delay
 '''''''''''''''''''''''''''''''''''

-Alter this preference to adjust how long is required between repeats on device side buttons.
+This preference allows you to adjust how long is required between repeats on device side buttons.
 Smaller is faster.

 Control Knob options
 """""""""""""""""""""""""